Skip to main content

 What is the ultimate destination for this data?
 In many cases, it is the multi-billion dollar data brokerage industry.
 Data brokers are companies that aggregate information from a wide variety of sources, including wellness apps, to create detailed profiles of individuals.

 These profiles are then sold to other companies for a variety of purposes, including targeted advertising, market research, and risk assessment.
-The sharing of data with these entities is often obscured in privacy policies under generic phrases like “sharing for business purposes.”
+The sharing of data with these entities is often obscured in privacy policies under generic phrases like “sharing with third parties for business purposes.”
 This lack of transparency is a critical red flag, as it hides the true economic function of the data you are providing.

 You are not just a user of the app; you are the source of the raw material that fuels a vast and largely unregulated industry.